openshift-pipelines/pipelines-as-code/docs/content/docs/install/getting-started.md

 git push origin tektonci
 ```

-If you go back to your web browser you will see that the PipelineRun has been triggered again and this time it has succeeded:
+If you go back to your web browser you will see that the PipelineRun has been
+triggered again and this time has succeeded:

 ![GitHub Application Installation](/images/github-app-install-CI-succeeded.png)